The Importance Measuring, Analysing And Reviewing Your Website Performance

 Check up your back up arrangements before its too late.

 WordPress Site Safety #4.
 Never use “admin” as login username

 A common mistake for businesses to make is to use “admin” as the login username for all employees who administer or edit the site.
 We suggest that for each person who is going to have edit capabilities you create a new account with a unique username and strong password.
 The “admin” account is quite dangerous to use because all the robots go for it.

-5: WordPress / Website Security is an ongoing responsibility
+WordPress Site Safety #5: Security is an ongoing responsibility

 Keeping your WordPress / Website site maximized for security is a 24/7/365 ongoing responsibility, just like all other areas of IT security.
 Unfortunately you can’t just configure a number of settings or programs and then forget about it.
 Your WordPress site should be scheduled for malware and vulnerability scanning, along with updating.